 Why Conventional Physical Therapy for Low Back Pain Doesn't Work

 Did you know low back pain is so common one study revealed 25% of U.S. adults had reported lower back pain in the past 3 months.
 Unfortunately, physical therapy has shown little progress towards controlling the back pain epidemic.
 Studies show that the majority of unspecific low back pain cases will return to normal within six weeks WITHOUT treatment.
 Coincidentally, many conventional PTs see patients two times a week for about six weeks.

 Does that mean you should just sit home in pain and wait for your issue to go away?
 The doctors at Breaking Through would say, "No." Not only would that be way too long to put up with pain, it wouldn't stop it from coming back in the future, wouldn't educate you on the root cause of the pain and wouldn't diagnose any underlying pathology.

-Physical Therapists will use stretching and flexibility exercises.
+1. Conventional Physical Therapists use stretching and flexibility exercises.
 Although stretching tight muscle can deliver temporary relief, it actually compounds low back pain issues. (read our post: Is Stretching Bad for You?)

 WHAT THEY SAY...

-What do our sports rehab and physical therapy patients say about Breaking Through?
+What do our patients say about Breaking Through?